 - If you need help to interview teacher candidates and/or run background checks, feel free to inquire within at firstname.lastname@example.org

 - Background and sex offender checks for your teacher

-Any public school employee needs to undergo background checks and fingerprinting.
-So if the teacher is certified and has recently worked at a public school, they have cleared checks
+- Any public school employee needs to undergo background checks and fingerprinting.
+Therefore, if the teacher is certified and has recently worked at a public school, they have cleared checks

-However, most background checks are point-in-time checks (it depends on the state), meaning they cover the time period up to but not after the time of the background check.
+- However, depending on the state, most background checks are point-in-time checks, meaning they cover the time period up to but not after the time of the background check.
 So, you may elect to do another background check at a reasonable interval

-- On-premises / umbrella insurance for your home or premises where the learning takes place
+- Accident / personal liability / umbrella insurance for your home or premises where the learning takes place

 - Consult with an accountant in regards to the employee classification of the teacher

 - Classifying your teacher as a 1099 or W-2 employee has payroll tax and liability implications.

 - According to Care.com, most in-home caregivers and nannies are considered household employees under the law (aka "Nanny Tax").

 - The definition of "household employee" may include your arrangement with your teacher, however varies based on the arrangement and state.
 In general, if the teacher is working full time for one pod and/or is dependent on one pod for income, the teacher is more likely to be an employee.
 It's more likely an independent contractor relationship if the teacher is taking on more than one pod, designing curriculum, or otherwise in business for him or herself.